realreject/WarchildCustoms_UI/README.md

 #WARCHILD CUSTOMS Custom UI

-#The goal of this project will be a truck mounted touch screen in an automotive ESP-NOW network.
+#The goal of this project will be a truck mounted touch screen in an automotive ESP-NOW and/or CAN network.

 #Current Operation: Touch screen color picker commanding footwell lamps receiver esp32 over ESP-NOW.